 You should vacuum out your air ducts as far in as you can reach or consider calling the professionals to provide a deeper cleaning.

 Inspect Your Exhaust

 In order to prevent carbon monoxide from seeping into your home, you need to make sure your furnace exhaust vents are clear of debris or other obstructions.

 Test Your CO Detector

 You should have a carbon monoxide detector in every bedroom, your kitchen, and near the area your furnace is located.
 While these detectors usually last for several years, it’s very important to test yours yearly to make sure they’re working properly.

 After you’ve gone through these motions yourself, it’s best to call a trusted HVAC professional to provide you with a fully heating tune-up.
 He or she will be able to fully check your heating system and make sure it’s ready to keep your family comfortable all winter long.

 Heating Your Home with the Help of HARP

-The experienced technicians at HARP Home Services LLC will inspect your system, clean and service the components, identify any potential issues, and advise on recommended solutions.
+The experienced technicians at HARP Home Services LLC will inspect your furnace, clean and service the components, identify any potential issues, and advise on recommended solutions.